zesje/zesje/README.md

     yarn mysql-create

-This creates the MySQL files in the data directory.
+That's all it needs to create the MySQL files in the data directory.

-Now MySQL is ready to run but empty so initialize it using
+Although the database is now empty, it will automatically be populated with the previous `sqlite3` data once the app starts.

+In case you want to start MySQL without running the app use

     yarn dev:mysql-start